GitMateIO/gitmate-2-frontend/README.md

 # Frontend

+This is the frontend for [GitMate-2](https://gitlab.com/gitmate/gitmate-2).
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Development server